Skip to content

 When enabled, you can choose which Levels of Detail to import.

-Queue LOD 0 is the default, highest-detail geometry, while higher LOD numbers use progressively simpler geometry for performance optimization.
+LODs LOD 0 is the default, highest-detail geometry, while higher LOD numbers use progressively simpler geometry for performance optimization.
 You can enable or disable any combination of LODs, allowing you to import only the versions you need.

 Notes